brouberol/blog/content/celery-best-practices.md

 ## Retry gracefully

 Setting fixed countdowns for retries may not be what you want.
-I tend to prefer using a backoff which increases with the number of retries.
-This means the more a task fails, the more I have to wait until the next retry.
+I tend to prefer using a backoff increasing with the number of retries.
+This means the more a task fails, the more we have to wait until the next retry.
 I think this has a couple of interesting consequences:

-* it avoids hammering the external service in case of an outage,
+* we don't hammer the external service in case of an outage,
-* it gives more time to the service status to go back to normal,
+* it gives more time to the service to go back to normal,
-* and thus increases your overall chance of success
+* and thus increases our overall chance of success

 A simple (but effective anyhow) implementation could look something like this: